lsst-sitcom/sitcomtn-074/index.rst

    Pfeifer turbopump and accessories.

 The Pfeifer turbopump lives in the AuxTel storage container on Calibration Hill.
-The turbo pump, vacuum hose, power supplies, and pressure sensor are stored together on the floor and first shelf of the storage container.
+The turbo pump, vacuum hose, power supplies, and pressure sensor are stored together on the floor and first shelf of the storage container in a labeled cardboard box.
-The cardboard storage box is labeled.
 The key to the storage container is found in the key box on the second floor (control room floor) of the main building, to the right of the main entrance doors.
 Mario Rivera also has a copy.